airavata-courses/scrapbook/README.md

 ## 🚀 Application Deployment

 To create VMs and configure kubernetes on the VMs follow [zonca's blog](https://github.com/zonca/zonca-blog/blob/master/_posts/2021-01-20-jetstream_kubernetes_kubespray_2.15.0.md).
 Once you have the VMs set up, follow the steps below to deploy scrapbook on the cloud.
+Make sure your current user (eg. ubuntu) has sudo/root access.

 ```
 # SSH into the master node of the Kubernetes cluster